puppetlabs/puppet_metrics_dashboard/README.md

 ### Upgrade notes, breaking changes in v2

+Version 2 and up now requires the toml-rb gem installed on the master

 The `puppet_metrics_dashboard::profile::postgres` class is now deprecated and you should use the `puppet_metrics_dashboard::profile::Master::postgres_access` class instead.

 Parameters `telegraf_agent_interval` and `http_response_timeout` were previously integers but are now strings.
 The value should match a time interval, such as `5s`, `10m`, or `1h`.